geeks-accelerator/sqlxmigrate/README.md

 	TableName string
 	// The name of the column that stores the ID of migrations.
 Defaults to "id".
 	IDColumnName string
-	// UseTransaction makes SqlxMigrate execute migrations inside a single transaction.
-	// Keep in mind that not all databases support DDL commands inside transactions.
-	// Defaults to false.
-	UseTransaction bool
 }
 ```